All Episodes

 You know, a lot of people are kind of running out of money.

-So um yeah, it's uh very curious.
+So it's very curious.

 Right.

-I mean, we have to acknowledge that to some degree it's not.
+I mean, we have to acknowledge that to some degree, it's not.

-We've seen oh it's I've I've seen it up close.
+Oh, it's I've seen it up close.

-I mean, uh uh, you know, afically after you've lived in China and kind of uh met the locals and the expats and you know, some of the the uh authority there, um, you know, a lot of them um I would say uh are very nationalistic, and so the party, if you're not in the one party, then you're not on the team.
+I mean, you know, basically, after you've lived in China and kind of met the locals and the expats and, you know, some of the authority there, you know, a lot of them, I would say, are very nationalistic.

-Uh well actually I was thinking maybe by June we'll have maximum chaos.
+Well, actually, I was thinking maybe by June we'll have maximum chaos.

 Right.